Symptom

 What this can be connected to

-Per traditional chiropractic philosophy plus the patterns we see clinically, sharp or stabbing nerve pain is often associated with these regions or systems.
+Per the science of the nervous system plus the patterns we see clinically, sharp or stabbing nerve pain is often associated with these regions or systems.
 Click any to read more.

 When To Seek Medical Care